 When To Visit Savannah

-The spring and fall are peak tourist seasons in Savannah.
+The spring and fall are peak tourist seasons with no shortage of things to do in Savannah.
 The days are summer-like, and the nights are still warm.
-I visited I April and coming from New England where it’s still very much winter, it was like a bit of magic to suddenly step into summer weather and seaside vibes.
+I visited in April and coming from New England where it’s still very much winter, it was like a bit of magic to suddenly step into summer weather and seaside vibes.

 Savannah’s Historic District